Health of Native Americans in the United States

+Life expectancy

+In October 2019, American Indian and Alaska Natives had a life expectancy of 73 years, compared to the 78.5 years for the general American population.

 Noncommunicable diseases

 Native Americans share many of the same health concerns as their non-Native American, United States citizen counterparts.
-For instance, Native Americans' leading causes of death include "heart disease, cancer, unintentional injuries (accidents), diabetes, and stroke".
+In 2010, Native Americans' leading causes of death include "heart disease, cancer, unintentional injuries (accidents), diabetes, and stroke".
 Other health concerns include "high prevalence and risk factors for mental health and suicide, obesity, substance use disorder, sudden infant death syndrome (SIDS), teenage pregnancy, liver disease, and hepatitis."
 The leading causes of death for Native Americans include the following: heart disease, cancer, diabetes, and chronic liver disease / cirrhosis.
-Overall, Native American life expectancy at birth (as of 2008) is 73.7 years, 4.4 years shorter than the United States average.

 Though these diseases are also prevalent among non-Native Americans, some present a much greater threat to Native Americans' health.
-American Indians and Alaska Natives die at greater rates from: chronic liver disease and cirrhosis, diabetes mellitus, unintentional injuries, assault/homicide, intentional self-harm/suicide, and chronic lower respiratory diseases.
+In 2013, American Indians and Alaska Natives died at greater rates from: chronic liver disease and cirrhosis, diabetes mellitus, unintentional injuries, assault/homicide, intentional self-harm/suicide, and chronic lower respiratory diseases.
 These discrepancies in disease patterns vary significantly among diseases, but have a significant effect on the population.

 The genetic composition of Native Americans and clans can have an influence on many diseases and their continuing presence.
 The commonly lower socioeconomic status limits the ability of many to receive adequate health care and make use of preventive measures.
 Also, certain behaviors that take place commonly in the Native American culture can increase risk of disease.
 When the period of tribal termination in the 20th century occurred, some tribes that were terminated could no longer afford to keep their hospitals open.